 For information about accessibility audits for churches, go to this page.

 Since many United Methodist churches were built before accessibility became an important concern, some lack basic features that allow persons with disabilities to participate.
 Even in churches constructed after the passage of the 1990 Americans with Disabilities Act (ADA), some parts of the church building, including the chancel, may not be accessible for all.
 While disability-friendly changes usually can’t be made overnight, given time, most churches can become functionally accessible.
-Not all helpful changes require financial support…MORE from New World Outlook on accessibility
+Not all helpful changes require financial support.
+See this issue of New World Outlook on accessibility for more information.

 The suggestions here may guide awareness and planning.
 Consult ADA/ABA Accessibility Guidelines, along with state and local building codes before beginning construction or remodeling projects.
 Involve members of the congregation or community who have low vision or are blind to plan and implement of projects.
 Also, contact the local service center for blind people.
 Access more information about audits and printable forms.